dblock/code.dblock.org/_posts/2010/2010-07-09-single-sign-on-spring-security-negotiate-filter-kerberos-ntlm-wwaffle.markdown

 ![springwaffle]({{ site.url }}/images/posts/2010/2010-07-09-single-sign-on-spring-security-negotiate-filter-kerberos-ntlm-wwaffle/springwaffle_3.jpg)

-In this post I’ll explain how to configure the Waffle Spring-Security Negotiate filter to do single-sign-on on Windows and touch on how much more elegant the spring-based filter configuration is versus, for example, a generic servlet filter.
+In this post I'll explain how to configure the Waffle Spring-Security Negotiate filter to do single-sign-on on Windows and touch on how much more elegant the spring-based filter configuration is versus, for example, a generic servlet filter.

 #### Download